ObelusFamily/Anythink-Market-5a3h0/backend/README.md

 - [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator) - For handling unique validation errors in Mongoose.
 Mongoose only handles validation at the document level, so a unique index across a collection will throw an exception at the driver level.
 The `mongoose-unique-validator` plugin helps us by formatting the error like a normal mongoose `ValidationError`.
 - [passport](https://github.com/jaredhanson/passport) - For handling user authentication
 - [slug](https://github.com/dodo/node-slug) - For encoding titles into a URL-friendly format

+## Configuration

+Make sure your DB is up and running - add MONGODB_URI=mongodb://127.0.0.1:27017 to package.json start script.

+## Operation

+To start the app use: `./start.sh` from the backend directory.

 ## Application Structure